Skip to content

 A barcode scanner is a device or app that optically reads barcodes and converts them into data a computer or inventory system can use.

 A barcode scanner is a device, or a piece of software using a camera, that optically reads a barcode and converts the printed pattern into data - usually a UID or product number - that a till, computer, or inventory system can use.
 The category runs from supermarket laser guns to fixed industrial readers to the phone in your pocket, but every scanner does the same three things: capture the code, decode it, and hand the result to software.
+The word “barcode reader” means the same thing; the two are used interchangeably.

 How a barcode scanner works